Getting Started#

 Evaluation Credentials

-Evaluation credentials are valid for a limited time period and will allow testing of the Fleet API with an example Fleet/s containing a small set of Vehicles.
-With evaluation credentials you can immediately get started, following these steps.
+Evaluation credentials are valid for a limited time period and will allow testing of the Fleet API with an example Fleet containing a small set of Vehicles.
+With evaluation credentials, you can immediately get started following these steps.

-In order to start working with the Fleet API you need to request an API access token from our API gateway.
+To start working with the Fleet API, you need to request an API access token from our API gateway.

-Retrieve the API token using the following request providing the credentials using the Authorization header.
+Retrieve the API token using the following request.
 Replace $CLIENT_ID and $CLIENT_SECRET with the credentials provided.

 curl \